citahub/cita/docs/docs/en/system_management/node.md

 - to: consensus node management contract address
 - data: function signature of listNode()

-The return value is the current consensus node address.
+The return value is the list of current consensus nodes address.

 Now we need to upgrade the new node to a consensus node by constructing a transaction.
 In the demo, the public key address of the new node is `59a316df602568957f47973332f1f85ae1e2e75e`.